 Synonyms: polycythaemia rubra vera, plethora vera, primary polycythaemia, Osler-Vaquez disease

-Polycythaemia vera (PV) is a clonal haematological malignancy characterised by pronounced symptoms, including fatigue, pruritus and symptomatic splenomegaly, along with an increased risk of thrombosis and the potential for evolution to myelofibrosis and secondary acute myeloid leukemia.
+PV is characterised by pronounced symptoms, including fatigue, pruritus and symptomatic splenomegaly, along with an increased risk of thrombosis and the potential for evolution to myelofibrosis and secondary acute myeloid leukaemia.

 - The reported median age at diagnosis ranges from 65-74 years.